 It is expected that the blockchain will break from the ups and downs of cryptocurrency in the future.
 This means that people will have an opportunity to engage in the NFT industry using fiat currency.
 We may also see the invention of utility NFTs with more uses and merits for artists.
-People will also shift from the Ethereum blockchain and start to use more stable and economic blockchains that are friendly to the environment.
 A good example of such a blockchain network is Solana.
 It is cheaper to mint, sell, and buy NFTs on the Solana blockchain network.

 However, a crash is expected to happen this year.
 However, this is not the first time NFT investors are asking themselves: